FreeRCT/FreeRCT/README.rst

 font              medium-size       15                                   Default font size. language          language          system language                      The language to use.
-Use ``--help`` for a list of supported languages. saveloading       auto-resave       false                                If ``true``, automatically resave all savegames directly after loading.
+Use ``--help`` for a list of supported languages. saveloading       auto-resave       false                                If ``true``, automatically resave all savegames directly after loading. saveloading       max_autosaves     3                                    The maximum number of automatic monthly savegames to retain.
+                                                                         Setting this to 0 disables automatic saving.
 ================= ================= ==================================== ==========================================================================